Characterizing the memory capacity of transmon qubit reservoirs: Memory characterization

 where COV(x,y) denotes the covariance between x and y and $\sigma(x)$ denotes the standard deviation of x.
 Intuitively, one expects that the larger the value of $\tau$, the lower is the value of $r_\tau$ (as higher the value of $\tau$, more amount of recent data is ignored).

 The MC is the sum of $r_\tau^2$ over different values of $\tau$:

-As in \cite{nakajima2019boosting}, we use a random sequence $\in [0, 1]$ for $u_k$ (where $k$ denotes the time index) and fix the maximum value of $\tau$ to be $\tau_{max}=120$.
+As in \cite{nakajima2019boosting}, we use a random sequence of values in the range $\in [0, 1]$ for $u_k$ (where $k$ denotes the time index) and fix the maximum value of $\tau$ to be $\tau_{max}=120$.
 This is done to ensure that the MC benchmark does not depend on a specific time-lag or a specific signal structure.